Dr James L Thorne

 Prospective PhD students through any of these routes should contact Dr Thorne with a CV and a cover letter explaining their motivtions for applying, and for informal discussion about projects.

 - European Network for Oxysterol Research

 - European and British Associations for Cancer Research

+I am module manager for Undergraduate and Postgraduate courses at the School of Food Science and Nutrition, teach on a variety of other modules in my School and the School of Medicine and act as personal tutor.
+If you are currently in the School of Food Science and Nutrition either at UG or PG level and think you would like to do you research project in my group then please get in touch to discuss project options.
 Typically I offer student projects on ‘Diet-tumour molecular interactions.’
 The projects that I can offer include molecular and cell biology laboratory work (siRNA transfection, qPCR, cell survival analysis, chemotherapy efflux assays), computer based analysis of Next Generation Sequencing datasets (Chromatin IP and RNA-Seq), systematic literature review, or a combination of the above.
 Previous undergraduate and postgraduate students in my lab have gone on to publish with me as co-authors.
 I especially welcome any students who have this goal.

 Research groups and institutes

 - Obesity, Cancer and Metabolic Disease

 - Zixuan Zhang